ComlanGiovanni/42-Exam-Rank-03/README.md

 		- You need to validate 1 question to get 100.
 		- Each time you fail the exam you restart.
 		- There is no Norminette in the exam.
-		- All the solution of the repo are normed(v3).
+		- All the solution of the repo are normed(v3) not gnl.....
+		- If someone can norm the main gnl and keep it clean code PR the code.
 		- 2 Assigment, all main in train.c of each one.

 ![main test](https://badgen.net/badge/main/Main-Test/red?icon=github&label)